-- Eat four to six smaller meals a day.
+Eat four to six smaller meals a day.

-- Rather than eating three big meals, this will ensure you get enough nutrients and keep you full all day.
+Rather than eating three big meals, this will ensure you get enough nutrients and keep you full all day.

-- Do not diet during treatment.
+Do not diet during treatment.

-- Treatment can drain your energy.
+Treatment can drain your energy.
 Certain diets limit foods that are important to maintain your weight and keep your energy levels up.
+Nutritional supplements may occasionally replace a meal or a snack but talk with your doctor to confirm that supplements would be helpful.

-- Fully cook all meats, poultry, fish, eggs.
+Fully cook all meats, poultry, fish, eggs.

-- You should cook everything well-done so it destroys bacteria that can cause food borne illness.
+You should cook everything well-done so it destroys bacteria that can cause food borne illness.

-- Avoid salad bars and buffets.
+Avoid salad bars and buffets.

-- With salad bars and buffets, there is a risk of improper temperature control and there are many people handling utensils, which spread germs easily.
+With salad bars and buffets, there is a risk of improper temperature control and there are many people handling utensils, which spread germs easily.
+Whenever you aren’t eating at home, carefully select your restaurants with cleanliness and food safety in mind.

-Nutritional supplements may occasionally replace a meal or a snack, but talk with your doctor to confirm that this would be helpful.
-And, when you aren’t eating at home, carefully select your restaurants with cleanliness and food safety in mind.
-You should look at nutrition as a part of your cancer treatment.
-This is a time where you should focus on yourself, your health, and staying strong to beat cancer for good!
+Look at nutrition as a key part of your cancer treatment.
+This is a time when you should focus on yourself, your health, and staying strong to beat cancer for good!

-If you’re interested in understanding more about what diet and nutrition options may benefit you while you undergo treatment for cancer, visit the UPMC CancerCenter or and make an appointment with the registered, licensed dietitians at Nutritional Services.
+If you’re interested in understanding more about what diet and nutrition options may benefit you while you undergo treatment for cancer, visit the UPMC Hillman Cancer Center or and make an appointment with the registered, licensed dietitians at Nutritional Services.
 They specialize in diet and nutrition for those being treated for cancer.
 Talk with your oncologist or oncology nurse for more information.

 Editor's Note: This article was originally published on , and was last reviewed on .